Tirthankar-iiitb/manifold-mixup/README.md

 ## The CER results
 The results on CER for the above test sets show more than 2% absolute performance gain as shown the plots.

+## Mixup Demo
+A notebook for a live recording demo for English as spoken by an user uses the mixup-model for transcriptions.